sfernana/FCCDIRAC/README.md

 	condor_q

-Notice that, there exist already a python API for HTCondor but at this day, submission is not possible until next next release of HTCondor.
+There exists already a python API for HTCondor but at the moment we wrote this tutorial, submission was not possible until next next release of HTCondor.

 ## 8 - Developer's note